• Skip to primary navigation

 7. HAVE A WRITTEN SCHEDULE

 Have a schedule.
-A written plan on a board, poster, piece of paper, or somewhere so everyone can follow.
+A written plan on a board, poster, piece of paper, or somewhere so everyone can follow, and the frugal wisdom that comes from homeschooling with a schedule teaches that expensive notebooks aren’t necessary.
+Use a plain notebook, just make columns for the homeschoolers work.

 Failing to follow a schedule can cause unnecessary frustration.
 Everything begins to pile up and chaotic.